buhrmi/livestores/README.md

 #### Client Side

-Set up a subscrioption and initialize a `notifications` store.
+Set up a subscription and initialize a `notifications` store.

 ```js
 import { subscribe, getStore } from 'livestores'